cherijoseph/pr-agent/docs/docs/overview/data_privacy.md

 ## Self-hosted PR-Agent

-- If you self-host PR-Agent with your OpenAI (or other LLM provider) API key, it is between you and the provider.
+- If you self-host PR-Agent with your own model API key, it is between you and the provider.
 We don't send your code data to Qodo servers.

 ## Qodo Merge 💎

-- When using Qodo Merge💎, hosted by Qodo, we will not store any of your data, nor will we use it for training.
-You will also benefit from an OpenAI account with zero data retention.
+- When using Qodo Merge💎, hosted by Qodo,

 - For certain clients, Qodo Merge will use Qodo’s proprietary models.
 If this is the case, you will be notified.